The most common cause of diarrhoea is a viral infection, but it can also be caused by:

 - have a lot of diarrhoea (eight to 10 watery bowel motions, or two or three large motions per day)

-- have worsening diarrhoea, or it hasn't improved after 10 days
+- have diarrhoea that hasn't improved after 10 days, or is getting worse

 - can’t keep fluids down